wolfyreload/OpenChords/OpenChords/Manual/help.md

 Note Editor
 -----------
-These notes are to remind you how to perform the song while the song is being presented in full screen view. e.g. who is introing the song, when does the bass guitarist comes in, who is singing solo parts in the verses.
+These notes are to remind you how to perform the song while the song is being presented in full screen view. e.g. who is introing the song, when does the bass guitarist come in, who is singing solo parts in the verses.

-Make sure that the notes are in the same order as your presentation order
+>	Note: Make sure that the notes are in the same order as your presentation order

 The Settings Screens
 ====================